rad15f/Graduate-Admission-Python-Project/README.md

 All the files need to be located in the same directory

-Technical considerations:
+## Technical considerations:

 Main is PYQ5 application, thus, pyq5 needs to be installed in the computer in order to execute this app.

-The application also uses graphviz-2.38, to be user to have it installed in the computer
+The application also uses graphviz-2.38 but can use any version, to be user to have it installed in the computer

 The directory that uses this application for graphviz-2.38 is: